DawsariBandar/TechnicalTask/README.txt

 "docker build -t technical-task"
 "docker-compose up --build"
 3 - If the application ran successfully you will see a message similar to this: "Started TaskApplication in 3.92 seconds (process running for 4.212)"
 4 - If you are facing problems with running the application with Docker then you can run it directly using the TaskApplication main class instead.
+(Just make sure you choose JDK 17 Coretto from Project Structure)

 Note: if the application says that port 9090 is taken you have to do the following:
 1 - Run CMD